TapTrack/TappyUsbNodeDemo/README.md

 ## Connecting to the Tappy
 Once we know the Tappy's serial port, we will need two libraries to actually connect to it.
-So run the following commands in your project folder:
+Run the following commands in your project folder:
 ```
 npm install @taptrack/tappy --save
 npm install @taptrack/tappy-nodeserialcommunicator --save